eBay/tsv-utils/README.md

 ### csv2tsv

-Sometimes you have a CSV file.
-This program does what you expect: convert CSV data to TSV.
+`csv2tsv` does what you expect: convert CSV data to TSV.
 Example:
 ```
 $ csv2tsv data.csv > data.tsv
 ```

+A strict delimited format like TSV has many advantages for data processing over an escape oriented format like CSV.
+However, CSV is a very popular data interchange format and the default export format for many database and spreadsheet programs.
+Converting CSV files to TSV allows them to be processed reliably by both this toolkit and standard Unix utilities like `awk` and `sort`.

+Note that many CSV files do not use escapes, and in-fact follow a strict delimited format using comma as the delimiter.
+Such files can be processed reliably by this toolkit and Unix tools by specifying the delimiter character.
+However, when there is doubt, using a `csv2tsv` converter adds reliability.

+The `csv2tsv` converter often has a second benefit: regularizing newlines.
+CSV files are often exported using Windows newline conventions. `csv2tsv` converts all newlines to Unix format.

-CSV files come in different formats.
-See the [csv2tsv reference](docs/ToolReference.md#csv2tsv-reference) for details of how this tool operates and the format variations handled.
+There are many variations of CSV file format.
+See the [csv2tsv reference](docs/ToolReference.md#csv2tsv-reference) for details the format variations supported by this tool.

 ### number-lines